 The quorum of a meeting will be one quarter of the whole number of Members (13 for full Council meetings).
-The quorum for the Employment and Appeals Committee meeting shall be 3.

 During any meeting, if the Mayor counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Mayor.
 If he/she does not fix a date, the remaining business will be considered at the next ordinary meeting.